cdktf/cdktf-provider-google/docs/computeResizeRequest.python.md

 Span of time at a resolution of a second.

-Must be from 0 to 315,576,000,000 inclusive.
-Note: these bounds are computed from: 60 sec/min * 60 min/hr * 24 hr/day * 365.25 days/year * 10000 years
+Must be from 600 to 604800 inclusive.
+Note: minimum and maximum allowed range for requestedRunDuration is 10 minutes (600 seconds) and 7 days(604800 seconds) correspondingly.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.14.1/docs/resources/compute_resize_request#seconds ComputeResizeRequest#seconds}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.15.0/docs/resources/compute_resize_request#seconds ComputeResizeRequest#seconds}

 ---